 Explanation of good ethical decisions

-All their employees have the right decision that works with moral decisions at work which is useful for specific businesses and customers, which brings certain standards and values.
-Long term sustainability of business greatly depends on ethical behavior in business, its advantages, impact, and examples as a whole to comply with companies that practice ethical behavior.
+All their employees have the right decision that works with moral decisions at work which is useful for specific businesses and customers, and brings certain standards and values.
+The long-term sustainability of business greatly depends on ethical behavior in business, its advantages, impact, and examples as a whole to comply with companies that practice ethical behavior.